sentenz/convention/internal/about/software-design-principles.md

 > NOTE The Law of Conservation of Complexity does not mean that complexity should be embraced without question.
 Instead, it highlights the need for thoughtful consideration of complexity trade-offs and effective management of complexity throughout the development process.
 The Law of Conservation of Complexity provides a high-level understanding of complexity and its redistribution within a software system, guiding developers to make informed decisions to manage complexity effectively.

-Elements of Law of Conservation of Complexity:
+Features of Law of Conservation of Complexity:

 1. Complexity Redistribution

     When you simplify or reduce complexity in one part of a system, it often leads to an increase in complexity in another part.
-For example, introducing abstractions or design patterns to simplify one component may require additional layers of code or configuration, increasing the complexity of the overall system.
+For example, introducing abstractions or design patterns to simplify one component may require additional layers of code or configuration, increasing the complexity of the system.

 2. Trade-offs

     Simplifying one aspect of a system may require making trade-offs or accepting increased complexity in other areas.
-It's important to consider the overall impact of complexity redistribution and make informed decisions based on the specific needs and requirements of the system.
+It's important to consider the impact of complexity redistribution and make informed decisions based on the specific needs and requirements of the system.

 3. Managing Complexity